Last updated at 13:34, 24 Jun 2017 Uploaded at 17:17, 16 May 2017

 - Bottlecaps and Bobby Pins now have realistic weight.

-- Bottlecaps can be transferred into or out of your inventory at any time, using new craftable containers.
+- Bottlecaps can be moved into or out of your inventory at any time using craftable containers.

-- Caps can be moved in large quantities between settlements by using Transfer Notes.
+- Caps can be transferred between any connected settlements in your network by using Transfer Notes.

-- Caps can also be given to provisioners, settlers, or companions for transportation to other settlements.
+- Caps can be given to provisioners, settlers, or companions for direct transportation to other settlements.

 - Activating Bobby Pin Boxes or Caps Stashes that you find will give you empty containers that can be filled with caps.